 This nursing position– a few facebook friends sent me this link when i shared that baby was having tummy problems and this position changed everything!
 When I was pregnant, nursing was the thing I looked forward to most, that connection and sweet moments together, but it was torture for her and for me to feel like my milk was causing her pain.
 You can cut out dairy-that’s so great, but also try this position because we went from unbearable nursing to sweet cuddles!

-a swing– “excuse me, which one of these swings the fastest?”. for a couple weeks, this was the only thing that brought relief or sleep for her.
+a swing-.
+At times a swing was the only thing that brought relief or sleep for her.

 Tucks wipes– for your downstairs. if you had a vaginal birth, these are amazing. they are made with witch hazel, which soothes and helps heal down there.

 The Wonder Weeks– this app explains so much about each growth phase your baby is going through and helps you understand what is going on in their brains and bodies with each “storm”.

 baby book & journal– document everything!
 Love this journal as well.
 It documents their life through age 18 and they have one for adoption too.
 Aloe Vera: Having this on hand for all the rashes that pop up is a life saver.
 Baking soda works wonders too on diaper rash.

 A dock-a-tot– once Ivy was able to sleep on her back this is great for co-sleeping

 Infant Carseat in ‘moon birch’ is the sweetest and one of the safest car seats out there.

 Mother’s milk tea Keep taking your prenatal too!
 Finding a prenatal with folate instead of synthetic folic acid is important for development of the baby especially if you have the mthfr mutation gene.
 Ask your doctor if you can be tested for that gene mutation at your next appointment and you can read more about that here.